kenmccann/advanced-tier-offering/README.md

 ## Vulnerability Scanning

-Once your customer has integrated their container registry into the Aquasec Saas console, you will be able to guide the customer as to how they start scanning images and producing vulnerability reports.
+Once your customer has integrated their container registry into the Aqua Saas console, you will be able to guide the customer as to how they start scanning images and producing vulnerability reports.

 **Session aim**: The consultant should work with the customer to provide a high-level view and example of scanning images from a public docker repo, explaining the Vulnerability results and Risk based insights using the SaaS console.
 Explaining to the customer how to interpret and understand the results and what they mean.